-All Districts met the 80% objective.
-Only the Central Office fell below the objective.
-The Turnpike Enterprise did not have any LAP construction contracts in FY 10/11.
+Central Office and the Turnpike Enterprise did not have any LAP construction contracts in FY 11/12.

-District LAP Construction Contract Data for FY 10/11
+District LAP Construction Contract Data for FY 11/12

 SECONDARY MEASURE: The following measure is an indicator of how well the Department manages it finances in the contract estimating and negotiation process.
 The closer to the estimate the price is negotiated, the better the Department is utilizing its finances.
-A contract negotiated above the estimate utilizes additional funds and budget; more than 5% under the estimate could result in under utilization of resources and ineffective cash management.
+A contract negotiated above the estimate utilizes additional funds and budget; under the estimate could result in under utilization of resources and ineffective cash management.

-RESULT: The 117 LAP construction contracts the Department executed during the year were executed at a total cost of \$109.5 million, which was \$2.6 million more than the estimated cost of \$106.9 million, or at 102.4% of their estimated cost.
+RESULT: The 93 LAP construction contracts the Department executed during the year were executed at a total cost of \$101.5 million, which was \$1.5 million less than the estimated cost of \$103 million, or at 98.5% of their estimated cost.
+The Department also executed additional LAP construction contracts totaling \$27.0 million that were not in the original plan.